 Eyal Zimet | Assistant Coach

-Eyal Zimet is entering his first season as an assistant coach with the Dartmouth volleyball team in 2016.
+Eyal Zimet is entering his third season as an assistant coach with the Dartmouth volleyball team in 2018.

 He comes to Dartmouth after having spent the past four years at the University of San Francisco, where he was assistant indoor volleyball coach and co-head coach of the sand volleyball team, working alongside Gilad Doron for both.